โ† Back to all body parts

 View Simple Sling on Amazon โ†’ More affordable option โ†’

-Ultrasling
+Ultrasling (Abduction Sling)

 Removing the sling too early or adjusting the abduction angle without your surgeon's guidance can compromise your surgical repair.
-Do not use the arm for lifting or reaching while in the sling.
+Compressing the pillow flat against your side defeats the abduction position โ€” the wedge shape is the whole point.
+Don't use the affected arm for lifting, pushing, pulling, or reaching while in the sling.
+Sleeping on a recliner or with a wedge pillow makes the first 2-4 weeks dramatically more comfortable.

 Cuff and Collar Sling